Grades 6–8

 SOCIAL STUDIES 8

-Semester A – In this course students will understand the significance of government, law, and politics.
-They will examine the United States foundational documents and how they shaped the Unites States government.
-Students will examine the purposes and functions of federal and state government, law, and political systems.
-Learners will evaluate their role and civic responsibility to their families, communities, and country including voting and being a productive member of society.
-Learners will follow a step-by-step approach for successfully completing each lesson, which includes textbook reading, interactive activities, supplemental reading, lecture, video clips, and Power Point presentations to enhance and reinforce learning.
-Learners receive frequent feedback from teacher and peers through discussions.
+Semester A – This course will provide students with an understanding of the significance of government, law, and politics.
+They will examine the United States foundational documents and how they shaped the United States government.
+Students will explore the purposes and functions of federal and state government, law, and political systems.
+Learners will evaluate their role and civic responsibility to their families, communities, and country, including voting and being productive members of society.
+Learners will follow a step-by-step approach to completing each lesson, which includes textbook reading, interactive activities, supplemental reading, lectures, video clips, and PowerPoint presentations to enhance and reinforce learning.
+Learners receive frequent feedback from teachers and peers through discussions.

 UNIFIED ARTS